Priscus: History of Byzantium

 Priscus was the author of an eight-volume historical work written in Greek and known as the History of Byzantium (Greek: Ἱστορία Βυζαντιακή), though that was probably not the original title.
 When it was complete, the History probably covered the period from the accession of Attila the Hun to the accession of Emperor Zeno (r.
-474–475), or from 433 to 474 AD, but Priscus' work currently survives only in fragments.
+474–475), or from 433 to 474 AD, but Priscus's work currently survives only in fragments.
 It was very influential in the Byzantine Empire: it was used in the Excerpta de Legationibus of Emperor Constantine VII Porphyrogenitus (r.
 913–959), as well as by authors such as Evagrius Scholasticus, Cassiodorus, Jordanes, and the author of the Souda.
-Priscus' writing style is straightforward, and his work is regarded as a reliable contemporary account of Attila the Hun, his court, and the reception of the Roman ambassadors.
+Priscus's writing style is straightforward, and his work is regarded as a reliable contemporary account of Attila the Hun, his court, and the reception of the Roman ambassadors.
 He is considered a "classicizing" historian, to the extent that his work, though it was written during the Christian era, is almost completely secular, and relies on a style and word choices that are part of an historiographical tradition dating back to the fifth century BC.